Back

 “We have seen the goodness of God,” Kari says.
 “We could have been immediately in our Savior’s presence, but He spared us and isn’t finished with us, for which we praise Him!
 We are here!”

-“He’s all-knowing,” Analise says.
+Analise thanks God she was in the seat that took the brunt of the crash, because she has been able to recover more quickly than her parents would from the injuries.
+“He’s all knowing,” she says.
 “The accident was no surprise to God.
 Even though it came as a surprise to me, it wasn’t to Him. … It was His will for us to go through the accident.
-Even though it was a surprise, it’s teaching us something.
-If I can help someone else through this, then I will.”

 Lynn Yount